Seasons & Liturgical Uses

 - Cousins: Ave Maria (II) (sops)

-- Hemingway: Mary.s magnificat
+- Hemingway: Mary’s magnificat

 - Higginbottom: Ave Maria

-- Hone: Gabriel.s message does away
+- Hone: Gabriel’s message does away

-- Kelly: Cradle of carols
+- Kelly: A cradle of carols

-- Kelly: The Linden tree
+- Kelly: The linden tree

 - Ledger: A spotless rose

-- Lloyd: The Linden tree
+- Lloyd: The linden tree

 - Mason: Ave Maria

-- Moore: Lo!
-That is a marvellous change
+- Moore: Lo! that is a marvellous change

 - Radcliffe: I sing of a maiden